ABOUT US | PRODUCTS | LIBRARY | PARTNERS | SUPPORT | NEWS | DOWNLOADS | ORDER | CONTACT

 Audio

-Allows you to connect a USB headset, speaker, or microphone.
+Allows connecting a USB headset, speaker, or microphone.
 Many functions are provided for playback and record.
 See the smxUSBH User’s Guide for the API.
+Supports audio chips such as the Conexant CX20562 and implements feedback for audio output

 CDC ACM (Modem)

-Allows you to connect most USB modems and some mobile phones if they follow the USB CDC ACM specification.
+Allows connecting most USB modems and some mobile phones if they follow the USB CDC ACM specification.
 It allows you to use a modem to connect to the Internet or sync and exchange data with a mobile phone.

 su_CDCACMOpen(id)